About Us

 We don’t have a lot of stuff on our page we don’t need.
 Everything is to the point, and that’s what the UI Specialist is responsible for–making the site as easy to access as possible.
 Are you a coder?
 Do you like building websites?
 Wanna work on a gaming site?
 That’s what we need you for.

 This is a purely volunteer gig, and nobody on the staff gets paid.
-There are, however, some rewards and great benefits to being a part of the staff, and it all depends on the work that you put in.
+There are, however, some rewards and great benefits to being a part of the staff, and it all depends on the work put in.

 In addition to possible early review copies of the games you review, you’ll also instantly be a part of the gaming press, discovering, meeting, and networking with contacts of those in the industry.
 Many of our writers have gone and taken their talents to the next level by writing for such publications as GameSpot among others.